edinburgh-napier/set09121/lectures/lecture5.md

     - Geometry for 3D game. <!-- .element: class="fragment" -->
 - We also need basic state information of the entity. <!-- .element: class="fragment" -->
     - We need a flag to indicate if the game entity is active/up-datable: alive. <!-- .element: class="fragment" -->
-    - We also need a flag to indicate is visible: visible. <!-- .element: class="fragment" -->
+    - We also need a flag to indicate if the entity is visible: visible. <!-- .element: class="fragment" -->

 ---